 10. De-stress by creating dozens of ~sweet-smelling~, Pinterest-worthy bars of soap.
 This cool soap-making kit includes molds, fragrances, and soap base so you can have endless fun.

 12. Concoct your very own cloud, alien, and mermaid slime (and more!!) at home with a DIY slime-making kit.
 If you've ever played with slime before, you know that it's way too easy to become obsessed with stretching and molding it (guilty).

 13. Become a killer ukelele player with this beginner kit if you've always wanted to learn an instrument but don't want to spend hundreds of dollars for a guitar or clarinet.

 14. Up your stick-figure drawing game and transform into an artist with a step-by-step book.
 You'll learn techniques for creating more detailed animal drawings.

-15. Or you can just learn how to draw *tiny* things with a book of book of 642 tiny things to draw.
-This way, you can have 642 hours of artistic fun.
+15. Or you can just learn how to draw anything you can think of with a book of 642 things to draw.
+This way, you can have at least 642 hours of artistic fun.

 16. Master your mind using a meditation app.
 Headspace features exercises for any experience level so anyone can learn how to use the power of their mind for productivity, dealing with stress, and even personal growth.